7h3rAm/7h3rAm.github.io/_posts/vulnhub-misdirection1.md

 [VulnHub] Misdirection: 1
 ===============
 date: 11/Oct/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for VulnHub machine Misdirection: 1.
 tags: vulnhub, writeup

 ## Overview